 The basic pressure sensing element can be configured as a C-shaped Bourdon tube (A); a helical Bourdon tube (B); flat diaphragm (C); a convoluted diaphragm (D); a capsule (E); or a set of bellows (F).

-Transducers- Pressure transducers are pressure-sensing devices.
-It converts an applied pressure into an electrical signal.
+Transducers -- Pressure transducers are pressure-sensing devices.
+They convert an applied pressure into an electrical signal.
 The output signal is generated by the primary sensing element and the device maintains the natural characteristics of the sensing technology.
 A transducer is also a sensor but a transducer always converts the non-electric pressure signal into an electrical signal.
 Therefore, a transducer is always a sensor but a sensor is not always a transducer.
 In industry the terms are often interchanged.
 There are several types of transducers including:

 There are numerous technologies by which pressure transducers and sensors function.
-Some of the most widely used technologies include,
+Some of the most widely used technologies include the following.

 Piston technology uses a sealed piston/Cylinder to measure changes in pressure.

 Mechanical deflection uses an elastic or flexible element to mechanically deflect with a change in pressure, for example a diaphragm, Bourdon tube, or bellows.

 Diaphragm Pressure Sensor

 Piezoelectric pressure sensors measure dynamic and quasi-static pressures.
 The bi-directional transducers consist of metalized quartz or ceramic materials which have naturally occurring electrical properties.
 They are capable of converting stress into an electric potential and vice versa.
 The common modes of operation are charge mode, which generates a high-impedance charge output; and voltage mode, which uses an amplifier to convert the high-impedance charge into a low-impedance output voltage.
 The sensors can only be used for varying pressures.
 They are very rugged but require amplification circuitry which can be susceptible to shock and vibration.